 To protect these expansive forests, which total more than 113,900 acres, the Conservancy has worked with state and private partners to preserve wild areas, restore degraded forests, and ensure sustainable timber harvest through working forest conservation easements and the creation of forest reserves.

-All of this information, along with climate data from the Wisconsin Initiative on Climate Change Impacts and the Conservancy, is being used in a modeling framework to create maps of what these forests could look like in the future.
+All of this information, along with climate data from the Wisconsin Initiative on Climate Change Impacts and the Conservancy, has been used in a modeling framework to create interactive maps of what these forests could look like in the future.

 The results will be part of a broader discussion on climate change adaptation and tools that forest managers can use to ensure that Blackburnian warblers and the full array of sylvan life find a future in our Great Lakes forests.